 The number on your dashboard is the number of unique devices that accessed your app in the last 30 days.
 This number is usually more than the number of users who actually signed into your app, so you may find you have fewer sign-ins.

-No, you upgrade apps individually—create as many free apps as you'd like, and upgrade just the apps that need more features or support.
+No, you upgrade apps individually—create as many Personal apps as you'd like, and upgrade just the apps that need more features or capacity.

 Visit experts.glideapp.io and create a profile.
 Share Glide apps you've built with us and apply for certification in the app.
 We'll get in touch when we're next expanding the team!